 What Is a Biceps Curl?

 Biceps curls are strength-training exercises that engage the front of the arm.
-They work both the muscles of the upper arm, called the biceps brachii, and also muscles of the lower arm including the brachialis and brachioradalis, explains Christine Bullock, fitness expert and founder of Kayo Body Care and a Byrdie Review Board member.
+They work both the muscles of the upper arm, called the biceps brachii, and also muscles of the lower arm including the brachialis and brachioradalis, according to Christine Bullock, fitness expert and founder of Kayo Body Care and a Byrdie Review Board member.

 What Are the Benefits of Biceps Curls?

-Strengthening your biceps muscles will help lead to more sculpted arms, but there are also many other benefits.
+Strengthening your biceps muscles may help lead to more sculpted arms, but there are also many other benefits.
 "The biceps main function is to flex the elbow, thus keeping the joint safe and assisting in other exercises like rows or pull-ups.
 Biceps also help the rotator cuff with shoulder stability, creating healthy shoulders and even a healthy back.
 Lastly, when you perform a biceps curl correctly, it teaches you to engage your core for bonus sculpting," says Bullock.

 How Do You Do a Proper Biceps Curl?